-So you’ve been hearing about how convenient air fryers are, how quickly they cook food, and how you can get the same end result of a deep fryer without all that unhealthy, excess oil.
-All those air fryer recipes on Pinterest have finally piqued your interest, and now you’re in the market for an Air Fryer yourself.
+Have you been hearing about how convenient air fryers are, how quickly they cook food, and how you can get the same end result of a deep fryer without all that unhealthy, excess oil?
+All those air fryer recipes on Pinterest have finally piqued your interest, and now you're in the market for an Air Fryer yourself?
 Here is a collection of some of the Best Air Fryer Reviews out there, completely bias-free!

 How to Choose the Best Air Fryer

 As the popularity of air frying grows, so has the number of air fryers on the market and sometimes it can be confusing choosing the right one.
-In this article, I will break down the key components of air fryers, and the pros and cons for the different ones on the market so you can make an educated decision with my air fryer reviews.
+In this article, I will break down the key components of air fryers, and the pros and cons for the different ones on the market.
+This way you can make an educated decision with my air fryer reviews.